BEFORE THE STORM

 Flash Flood Safety

 Flash floods are the #1 thunderstorm-related killer, with most deaths occurring in vehicles.
+Be sure to avoid flooded areas and low-water crossings.

 - Moving water 1-2 feet deep will carry away most vehicles